transplanar/cypress-bdd-code-sample/Writeup.md

 - The clone throws an error if you press the equal sign before completing your math expression.
 The real app does not.
 - In the real calculator, the "AC" button changes to "CE" if you are in the middle of an expression, then changes back to "AC" after you click `=`.
 The clone functionally behaves the same way, but does not change the text of the button.
 - When dealing with negative numbers, the real Google Calculator appends a minus sign to the front of the number (`-2 + 3`).
 The clone appends the minus sign in front of the number separated by a space (`- 2 + 3`).
+- The real Google Calculator rounds decimal numbers to 12 significant digits.
+The clone rounds to 16 digits.

 # Manual Confirmation